 A well-structured white label agreement protects both parties.
 A poorly written one tends to protect neither.

-Brandfire has been running consumer promotions for Irish and international brands across receipt upload, prize draw, on-pack code, and competition mechanics for over a decade.
-We work with agencies as delivery partners: handling the platform, the compliance, and the fulfillment while you keep the strategy, the creative, and the client.
+Brandfire has been running consumer promotions for Irish and international brands across receipt upload, prize draw, on-pack code, and competition mechanics for 14+ years.
+We work with agencies as delivery partners: handling the platform, the compliance, and the fulfilment while you keep the strategy, the creative, and the client.
 Explore our sales promotions services to find out how a white label partnership could work for your agency's next brief.

 What types of promotions can a white label platform handle?